carblue/acos5/README.md

 It scans the card for duplicate file id s.<br>
 While cos5 (card operating system of ACOS5-64) allows duplicate file id s (in differing DF s), that's a bad idea, as in rare scenarios, with cos5 "smart?" file search strategy You may end up operating on another of those duplicates than intended.
 Also this could confuse tracking of currently selected file/dir position.
-Therefore, the driver (in the near future) won't allow duplicate file/dir id s and stop processing/panics (visible as SIGSEGV) once it detects duplicate existence.
+Therefore, the driver disallows duplicate file/dir id s and stops processing/panics (visible as SIGSEGV) once it detects duplicate existence.

 Testing: That's tedious as a full test for each feature may include testing 4 OpenSC versions (0.17.0-experimental_0.20.0) multiplied by 2 hardware versions multiplied by 2 main OS versions (Posix and Windows).
 I don't do that, but usually for 0.19.0 (or 0.20.0) with CryptoMate64 and Linux.
 Thus something, that doesn't work as expected for another combination may slip my testing habits.
 Open an issue if You encounter any failure.